sertansenturk/alignednotemodel/README.md

 # alignednotemodels

-Python package to compute note models from note-level audio-score alignment.
+Python tools to compute note models from note-level audio-score alignment.

 Currently the algorithm computes the stable pitch and a pitchdistribution of each aligned note.